-Climate Change and Health in Peru and South America: the role of medical students
+Climate Change and Health in South America

 The ‘Anthropocene’ is an era named after its main actor: Homo sapiens.
 The term is sometimes used to describe our current stage of great technological and social change, which is resulting in negative effects on the environment – and consequently on public health – worldwide.